United Nations (UN) and the United Nations Security Council (UNSC): Rubber Stamp

 Table 1.
 An Example of ‘Not Voted’ in UN votes about Ukraine War

-Additional Analysis about this Topic from the Research Projects of Dr. Ziva Rozen-Bakher
+Relevant Items From the Research of Dr. Ziva Rozen-Bakher

 Rozen-Bakher, Z., The Urgent Need to Reform the UNSC: Live or Die, Risks Timeline by Dr. Ziva Rozen-Bakher, 06 June 2025, https://www.rozen-bakher.com/timeline-risks/06/06/2025/1040